Each year brings new opportunities, as well as potential new challenges.

-In order to make the most of 2017, it’s important to come up with cohesive strategies that will allow you to prepare for the best, as well as the worst.
+In order to make the most of the next year, it’s important to come up with cohesive strategies that will allow you to prepare for the best, as well as the worst.

 To support you with this, we’ve created four (free!) mind map strategies.
 These will help you to plan out your business progression, pre-empt potential problems, preserve collective knowledge, and hopefully, ultimately boost company or organizational growth.

 Looking for even more ways to use mind maps?
 Get inspired with these 13 mind map examples.

 It’s important that you have a clear vision for your company or organization.
 It’s equally important that your team are just as clear about these goals too.